Logo Dark

 • Users: For maintaining and functioning customer accounts.

-• Orders: To record the order details of each customer and their order status and other details.
+• Orders: To record the order details of each customer, their order status, and other details.

 For every content type, you need to create the fields that are going to store the data.
 For example, a product content type could have fields like: